 - They're illegal to use in bedrooms, bathrooms and other small or badly ventilated rooms, so for those areas you need a flued heater (which vents the products of combustion via a flue to the outside), or an electric heater.

 - Some states have further restrictions on using this heater type – check with a gas plumber or retailer.
+Victoria no longer allows gas bayonets to be installed for the purpose of an unflued gas heater.

 - An unflued gas heater produces carbon monoxide (CO) and nitrous oxides (NOx), but only in relatively small quantities – Australian emission standards are among the toughest in the world.
 However, they can still cause problems for asthmatics or people with certain allergies or respiratory problems – a flued gas heater would be a better solution for these people.